soupi/learn-haskell-blog-generator/src/03-html/02-type_signatures.md

 ```

 Hopefully this form makes it a bit clearer why Haskell functions
-always take one argument and return another, even when we have
+always take one argument, even when we have syntactic sugar that
-syntactic sugar that might suggest otherwise.
+might suggest otherwise.

 I'll mention one more syntactic sugar for anonymous functions:
 We don't actually have to write multiple argument anonymous functions